Start planning your trip

 The most convenient way to get from Tokyo to Kyoto is the Shinkansen bullet train.
 Via the Nozomi train, the trip from Tokyo to Kyoto takes 2 hours and 20 minutes and costs 14,170 yen (as of July 2020).

 Shinkansen trains are quiet and shake very little, so you can sit peacefully and relax during your journey.
-People who want to limit their travel time and people who want to conserve their stamina should take the shinkansen.
-JR Kyoto Station is four stops away from JR Tokyo, but there will be an English announcement made over the intercom at the stop, so you don’t have to worry.
+People who want to limit their travel time and people who want to relax should take the Shinkansen.
+JR Kyoto Station is four stops away from JR Tokyo.
+There are English announcements made over the intercom at the stop, so you don’t have to worry about missing your stop.

 For people who prioritize cheap fares over comfort, or people who would prefer to sleep during the journey, we recommend traveling by night bus.
 It takes seven to nine hours from Tokyo to Kyoto by bus.
-The bus fare will vary with different companies, and a seat can range from 1,700 yen to more than 10,000 yen, but you can expect to pay somewhere in the range of 6,000 to 9,000 yen, which is more affordable than the shinkansen.
+The bus fare will vary with different companies, and a seat can range from 1,700 yen to more than 10,000 yen, but you can expect to pay somewhere in the range of 6,000 to 9,000 yen, which is more affordable than the Shinkansen.

 Most night buses board at the bus terminal outside JR Tokyo Station’s Yaesu exit or at Busta Shinjuku, located outside JR Shinjuku Station’s south exit.
 Both places are easy to access, so settle here, stretch your legs, and get ready to head to Kyoto.

 Kyoto does not have an airport, so those wanting to fly will have to go to an airport in a neighboring area.
 Landing at Kansai International Airport or Itami Airport in Osaka, or Kobe Airport in Kobe is recommended.
 From these airports, it will take around one hour to one and a half hours to get to Kyoto Station via train or bus.